API Guardrails for Added System Reliability

 What to expect when an abnormality triggers a circuit breaker?

 Bloomreach will notify affected customers immediately when circuit breakers are triggered.
-Our Support team will coordinate with yours to assess the situation and can decide to raise the thresholds if the usage increase is “expected” or keep it in place if the behavior is unexpected.
+Our Support team will coordinate with yours to assess the situation.
+If the usage increase is expected, we can raise the thresholds or keep them in place if the behavior is unexpected.

-In cases where you are anticipating a sudden and significant increase in traffic (e.g. from a special promotional event), please inform the Bloomreach Support staff who can make any adjustments (if needed).
-For situations where you are looking to run a load test, please contact your Bloomreach Account team that can help advise you about Performance Environments specifically created for this purpose.
+In cases where you are anticipating a sudden and significant increase in traffic (e.g. from a special promotional event), please inform the Bloomreach Support staff, who can make any adjustments (if needed).
+For situations where you want to run a load test, please contact your Bloomreach Account team, which can advise you on Performance Environments specifically created for this purpose.

-For any questions or further information, please reach out to your Bloomreach account team.
+For any questions or further information, contact your Bloomreach account team.